gpanw/FourSquare/README.md

 # FourSquare
+It's a grid game where user tries to make 4 red sqauer and script will try to counter that.
-try to make four re sqaure. a game written in Reactjs
+It is written in Reactjs